softwaremill/jekyll-softwaremill/_posts/company/2016-04-22-applicative-functor.md

 ##What are applicative functors?

-First of all, applicative functor is a [typeclass](http://www.cakesolutions.net/teamblogs/demystifying-implicits-and-typeclasses-in-scala).
+First of all, applicative functor forms a [typeclass](http://www.cakesolutions.net/teamblogs/demystifying-implicits-and-typeclasses-in-scala) which can be implemented in Scala.
 It allows applying a wrapped function to a wrapped value.
 Here's a depiction from [“Functors, Applicatives, And Monads In Pictures”](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

 ![](/img/uploads/2016/04/blog-applicative-01.png)